Qubit-excitation-based adaptive variational quantum eigensolver: Results

 \item Enter the $m+1$ iteration by returning to step $1$

 \end{enumerate}

-We now provide some more information and observations about the steps of our algorithm.
-The IQEB-VQE loop starts by preparing the trial state $|\psi^{(m-1)}\rangle$ obtained in the $(m-1)^{th}$ iteration.
-To identify a suitable qubit excitation to append to the ansatz, first we calculate (step 2) the gradient of the energy expectation value, with respect to the variational parameter of each qubit excitation in $\mathbb{P}(\tilde{A}, N_{MO})$.\footnote{The gradients are evaluated at $\theta_p=0$ because of the assumption that $|\psi_0\rangle$ is close to the ground state, which suggests that the optimized value of $\theta_p$ is close to $0$.} The gradients [Eq. \eqref{eq:grad_f_exc}] are calculated by measuring, on a quantum computer, the expectation value of the commutator of $H$ and the corresponding qubit excitation operator $\tilde{T}_p$, with respect to $|\psi^{(m-1)}\rangle$.
-Given that $H$ is represented by up to $O(N_{MO}^4)$ Pauli strings [Eq. \eqref{eq:p_H}], each gradient measurement will require up to $O(N_{MO}^4)$ expectation-value evaluations.
-Thus, given that $|| \mathbb{P}(\tilde{A}, N_{MO}) || \propto N_{MO}^4$, step 2 will require evaluating up to $O(N_{MO}^8)$ expectation values.
-If multiple quantum devices are available, step 2 can be parallelized.
+We now provide some more information about the steps of the protocol.
+The QEB-ADAPT-VQE loop starts by preparing the trial state $|\psi^{(m-1)}\rangle$ obtained in the $(m-1)^\mathrm{th}$ iteration.
+To identify a suitable qubit excitation evolution to append to the ansatz, first we calculate (step 2) the gradient of the energy expectation value, with respect to the variational parameter of each qubit excitation evolution in $\mathbb{P}(\tilde{A}, N_{_{\mathrm{MO}}})$.The gradients are evaluated at $\theta_p=0$ because of the presumption that $|\psi_0\rangle$ is close to the ground state, which suggests that the optimized value of $\theta_p$ is close to $0$.
+The gradients [equation \eqref{eq:grad_f_exc}] are calculated by measuring, on a quantum computer, the expectation value of the commutator of $H$ and the corresponding qubit excitation operator $\tilde{T}_p$, with respect to $|\psi^{(m-1)}\rangle$.
+The expression for the gradient in equation \eqref{eq:grad_f_exc} is derived explicitly in Supplementary Note 1.
+Note that, Steps 1 and 2 are identical to those of the original fermionic-ADAPT-VQE.